 “It was a rough couple weeks, but doing better, so it’s nice to be back,” he said.

-Naturally, Zucker, who’s listed at 198 pounds, recently lost some weight.
+Naturally, Zucker, who’s listed at 198 pounds, lost some weight.

 “That was obviously the worst part about it,” he said.
 “It’s been good to be back on the ice for a couple days trying to recoup and gain some strength, try to get some food, try to gain some weight back, try to get my conditioning back.”

-In other news, Ruff said Kesselring, 25, will be evaluated again today.
+In other news, Ruff said Kesselring, 25, would be evaluated again Monday.

 “Going to be a little bit of time for him,” he said.
 “I don’t have a time frame yet.”